Professional Doctorate in Forensic Psychology DForenPsy

 - Learn how to deliver expert evidence and training

 The title ‘forensic psychologist’ is a legally protected title – and this course will enable you to use it, and to apply the skills you develop with confidence.
-Routes our previous graduates have pursued include:
+Some of our previous graduates have gone on to become:

 Structure and teaching